jmcameron/attachments_translations/0-README-Languages-Versions.txt

      will  be missing some translation items, especially in the backend): http://joomlacode.org/gf/project/attachments3/frs/?action=FrsReleaseView&release_id=15606

-   * If you need a language file for Attachments 2.2, please visit the other attachments project on joomlacode: http://joomlacode.org/gf/project/attachments/
+   * If you need a language file for Attachments 2.2, please visit the other, obsolete, attachments project on joomlacode: http://joomlacode.org/gf/project/attachments/

 EXTENSION AUTHOR: Jonathan Cameron - jmcameron@jmcameron.net

+2014-02-17:
+   * Added: attachments-Bulgarian-bg-BG-3.1.zip
+         - Status: Complete (help file in English)
+	 - Thanks to Marting Hristov!

 2014-02-17:
    * Updated: attachments-French-fr-FR-language-pack-3.1.1.zip